JinyuanLiu-CV/HoLoCo/README.md

 ## Citation

-If this work has been helpful to you, please feel free to cite our paper!
+If this work has been helpful to you, we would be appreciate if you could cite our paper!

 ```
 @article{liu2023holoco,